Al Soor Specialist Clinic

 • You may eat out of boredom, sadness, or not eat at all.

-• Ask yourself: Has my eating habit changed without trying?
+• Ask yourself: Have my eating habits changed without trying?

 • Aches and Pains

-• You might feel headaches, stomachaches, or body pains that don’t seem to have a medical cause.
+• You may experience headaches, stomachaches, or body aches that don’t seem to have a clear medical cause.

 • Ask yourself: Do I have body pain or tension that won’t go away?